 Positioning: Place one scratching post where the cat is already clawing or likely to claw, such as the side of the couch, and another close to where he or she normally sleeps (cats like to stretch and scratch when they first wake up).
 Another option is the cardboard or sisal “scratching box,” which lies flat on the floor.
 These are inexpensive and small enough to scatter around the house, allowing your cat easy access to an “approved” scratching spot at all times.
 They do wear out fairly quickly, however, and will need to be replaced every few months — otherwise, cats may get frustrated and revert back to using furniture.

 Some household items are just too tempting for a cat.
 You wouldn’t leave a hamburger out in the middle of your living room floor and expect a dog not to eat it!
-You may need to donate that wicker hamper to a charity, or put it in the closet with the door closed.
+You may need to donate your wicker hamper to a charity, or put it in the closet with the door closed.

 During the training period, you may need to cover upholstery with plastic, double sided tape, tin foil, or other protection.
 Cats don’t like the slippery/sticky feel and will stay away.